Guardians of the Galaxy Vol. 2: Cast

 David Hasselhoff makes a cameo appearance as himself, when Ego shape-shifts to his likeness, while Rob Zombie once again has a Ravager voice cameo.
 Footage of Jeff Goldblum dancing as the Grandmaster from the set of Thor: Ragnarok (2017) is used briefly during the end credits, with Feige explaining that Marvel "thought it would be fun to put it in there" especially since the comic version of Grandmaster is the brother of the Collector, who appeared in the first Guardians film.
 Ben Browder, the star of the series Farscape, of which Gunn is an avid fan, cameos as a Sovereign Admiral.
 Molly Quinn appears as Howard the Duck's date.
 Jim Gunn Sr. and Leota Gunn, parents of James and Sean Gunn, also make cameo appearances in the film as an elderly couple on Earth.
-Jimmy Kimmel Live!s Guillermo Rodriguez has an uncredited cameo appearance as a police officer on Earth when the seedling was terraforming.
+Jimmy Kimmel Live!s Guillermo Rodriguez has an uncredited cameo appearance as a police officer on Earth when the seedling was xenoforming.